responsible-business-decision-making/trbs/README.md

 # Model: the Responsible Business Simulator

 Welcome to the open-source GitHub repository of the Responsible Business Simulator (tRBS) model based on the book.
+This model is available in Python package vlinder.
 This repo allows users to understand the framework and interact with the model, providing the opportunity to experiment, evaluate, and collaborate.
 The tRBS model is designed to simulate the impact of business decisions on sustainability and social responsibility.
 By open-sourcing the code, we promote transparency and invite contributions from